engineeringclouds/template_python_project/README.md

 ## Documentation

+-   See [Code Quality Standards Guide](docs/code-quality-standards.md) for PEP8/PEP440 compliance and automation
 -   See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines
 -   See [Release Workflow Guide](docs/release-workflow.md) for automated release information
 -   See [Usage Examples](docs/examples.md) for detailed implementation examples